dronecan/libcanard/DESIGN.md

 New blocks should be allocated ad hoc, however their removal should happen at once, after the data is processed upon completion of transfer reception.

+### Buffer Indexes

+To allow for building on both 32 bit and 64 bit systems we use a canard_buffer_idx_t to represent an index into the memory pool.
+The functions CanardBufferFromIdx() CanardBufferToIdx(), CanardRxFromIdx() and CanardRxToIdx() are used to convert from and to indexes and the associated pointers.

 ### RX transfer states

 The library will have to keep some state associated with every unique incoming transfer.